vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 406 commits since the previous release, including 199 fixes.
+More than 409 commits since the previous release, including 200 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Tue Nov 17 01:28:52 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Wed Nov 18 01:28:44 UTC 2020.